dariobauer/graph-onedrive/README.md

 * moving, copying, and renaming files and folders
 * uploading and asynchronously downloading files
 * getting file and drive metadata including usage
+* getting links to files and creating sharing links

 ## Azure app requirement